-CSE 4481 4.0 Computer Security Laboratory
+CSE 4481 4.0 Computer Security Laboratory (not offered until 1009/10)

 This course provides a thorough understanding of the technical aspects of computer security.
 It covers network, operating system, and application software security.
 Computer laboratory projects provide exposure to various tools in a hands-on setting.